 I started this website to be proactive in giving credible, evidence-based nutrition messages in plain language.
 Whether I am writing for health professionals or consumers, my message is always based on current evidence informed by peer-reviewed journal articles, government and peak health body guidelines, and medical experts.

-The weight of the world by Isc freeze.
-CC BY-NC-ND 2.0 A review of diet study trials finds that positive dietary changes can reduce symptoms of depression, but less of a benefit is seen in … Continue Reading
+A review of diet study trials finds that positive dietary changes can reduce symptoms of depression, but less of a benefit is seen in addressing symptoms of anxiety.